gillianlaming/Chatroom/README.md

 ###Todos:

 ######Gillian:
-- if a user closes tab w/o leaving room, idk how to deal w that w/r/t database
 - slide into dms
 - if room is private, we need a dialog box for password, and then pass that to sql
 - if a user wants to enter a room that is private, dialog box to submit password and then check that w the sql